 But even if that was so, Job still stood saying even if he were to become all bones, he still would not turn from the path.

 When the Lord had healed him of his plagues, he blessed Job’s descendants even more than his first; and his flocks were fourteen thousand sheep, six thousand camels, a thousand pairs of oxen, and a thousand herd asses.
-And to him were born again seven sons and three daughters, as he had before.
+And to him were seven sons and three daughters, as he had before.

 Job and Jesus.
 Similarities between them